 How Is Revlimid Given?

-Patients with kidney disease may take Revlimid, but the dosage must be adjusted according to the level of remaining kidney function.
-Your doctor must follow the “Recommended Dosage for Patients with Renal [kidney] Impairment” included in the Revlimid prescribing information.
+Patients with kidney disease may take Revlimid, but the dosage must be adjusted according to the level of remaining kidney function, which is ascertained by a patient’s creatinine clearance value.

 Venous thromboembolism (VTE)